metaboulie/portfolio/src/content/blog/help_batman.md

 ```

 At first, I thought I could just uninstall this formula -- it seemed just to be a
-pretty-printer.
+pretty-printer, and I could just use neovim.

-But I find a pretty brilliant useage of bat, and I'm excited.
+But I find a pretty brilliant useage of bat.

 So, what do you expect the following function would do?
-(It's an alias)
+(It's an alias for fish shell)

 ```fish
 function help